 - Leave your TV unplugged for at least 30 minutes.

 - Plug it back in and switch back on.
+The power light should come on.

 nb.
 Make sure that you hold down the physical power button on your TV, not the one on the remote.